MSc in Life Sciences – Regional Management in Mountain Areas (the Alpine Master’s)

 Do you have a bachelor’s degree from an academic university?
 If so, you must provide evidence of at least half a year of work experience in an area we have approved.

 The teaching languages in this major are English and German.
 We recommend that you have at least B2 level of the European Language Portfolio in both languages.
-You may write your master’s thesis in English, German or French (or in Italian or Spanish, by request).
+You may write your master’s thesis in English, German or French.

 We review each international application individually.
 Please send questions to msc-fs.hafl@bfh.ch before submitting your official application.